-In situations where the HiQVision (68554) is being used with an STN-DD flat panel display, it may be necessary to make use of the optional support provided for an external STN-DD buffer.
-The dual-scan nature of STN-DD panels places additional burdens on the available bandwidth of the interface between the graphics controller and Using an STN-DD buffer main memory. compensates for this bandwidth require-ment.
-The HiQVision (68554) supports the use of a single 256Kx16 DRAM component to provide the external STN-DD buffer.
-This DRAM component is connected to the HiQVision (68554) using signals normally used to provide the upper 32-bits of the 64-bit memory interface, as well as support for a second bank of main display memory.
+In situations where the 65554 is being used with an STN-DD flat panel display, it may be necessary to use the optional support provided for an external STN-DD buffer.
+The dual-scan nature of STN-DD panels places additional burdens on the available bandwidth of the interface between the graphics controller and main memory.
+The use of an STN-DD buffer compensates for this bandwidth requirement.
+The 65554 supports the use of a single 256Kx16 DRAM component to provide the external STN-DD buffer.
+This DRAM component is connected to the 65554 using signals normally used to provide the upper 32-bits of the 64-bit memory interface, as well as support for a second bank of main display memory.
 Therefore, the use of an external STN-DD buffer limits the main display memory to only a 32-bit wide memory interface with only one bank.

-When using the HiQVision (68554) to drive an STN-DD flat panel display, a determination must be made as to whether greater performance is achieved by allowing the memory interface to remain 64 bits in width or by using an external STN-DD buffer.
+When using the 65554 to drive an STN-DD flat panel display, the system designers must determine if the configuration will achieve greater performance by allowing the memory interface to remain 64-bits in width or by using an external STN-DD buffer.
 If an external STN-DD buffer is to be used, bits 7 and 0 of register FR1A must both be set to 1.

-F.1.2 FPM and EDO DRAM Types
+F.3 Support for FPM and EDO DRAM Types

-Either FPM or EDO DRAMs may be used.
-The main display memory and the external STN-DD buffer (if one is used) may use different types.
-Bits 1 and 0 of the DRAM Type Register (XR41) are used to select between FPM and EDO DRAM types to provide the main display memory.
-Bit 2 of register FR1A performs the same function for the external STN-DD buffer (if one is used).
+Either fast-page mode (FPM) or extended data-out (EDO) DRAMs may be used.
+The main display memory and the external STN-DD buffer (if used) may use different types.
+Bits 1 and 0 of the DRAM Type Register (XR41) are used to select between the FPM and the EDO DRAM types to provide the main display memory.
+Bit 2 of register FR1A performs the same function for the external STN-DD buffer (if used.).

-F.1.3 Dual-CAS or Dual-WE (per Word) DRAMs
+F.4 Support for Dual-CAS or Dual-WE (per Word) DRAMs

-DRAMs requiring either dual-CAS per word or dual-WE per word may be used; however, the dual-CAS per word variety have been far more widely available for some time.
-The main display memory and the external STN-DD buffer (if one is used) may use different types.
+DRAMs requiring either dual-CAS per word or dual-WE per word may be used, however, the dual-CAS per word variety have been far more widely available..
+The main display memory and the external STN-DD buffer (if used) may use different types of DRAMs.
 Bit 4 of the DRAM Configuration Register (XR42) is used to select between dual-CAS and dual-WE DRAM types to provide the main display memory.
-Bit 6 of register FR1A performs the same function for the external STN-DD buffer (if one is used).
+Bit 6 of register FR1A performs the same function for the external STN-DD buffer (if used).

 If dual-WE per word DRAMs are to be used for the main display memory, then bit 4 of XR42 must be set to 1.
-Then the functions of the CAS and WE outputs of the HiQVision (68554) will change as shown in Tables F-1 and F-2.
-If a dual-WE per word DRAM is to be used for the external STN-DD buffer, then setting bit 6 of register FR1A to 1 will cause the functions of the CAS and WE outputs of the 68554 to change as shown in Table F-3.
+This causes the functions of the CAS and WE outputs of the 65554 to change as shown in Tables F-1 and F-2.
+If a dual-WE per word DRAM is to be used for the external STN-DD buffer, then setting bit 6 of register FR1A to 1 will cause the functions of the CAS and WE outputs of the 65554 to change as shown in Table F-3.